On bounded depth proofs for Tseitin formulas on the grid; revisited: Preliminaries

 \subsection{Evaluations}

 The concept of an \emph{evaluation} was introduced by Krajíček et al.~\cite{KPW95FregePHPExp} and is a very convenient tool for proving lower bounds on Frege proof size.
 The content of this section is standard and we follow the presentation of Urquhart and Fu~\cite{UF96SimplifiedLowerBounds} while using the notation of Håstad~\cite{jhtseitin}.
-We need a generalization of previous notions as introduced by Pitassi et al.~\cite{PRT21}. \begin{definition}[evaluation] The set of formulas $\Gamma$ has a \emph{$t$-evaluation $\varphi$}, mapping formulas from $\Gamma$ to locally consistent decision trees of depth at most $t$, if the following holds. \begin{enumerate}
+We need a generalization of previous notions as introduced by Pitassi et al.~\cite{PRT21}. \begin{definition}[evaluation] The set of formulas $\Gamma$ has a \emph{$t$-evaluation $\varphi$}, mapping formulas from $\Gamma$ to locally consistent decision trees of depth at most $t$ if the following holds. \begin{enumerate}

-\item The mapping $\varphi$ assigns constants (variables) to the corresponding decision trees of depth $0$ (of depth $1$), \item axioms are assigned to $1$-trees, \item if $\varphi(F) = T$, then $\varphi(\lnot F)$ is the same decision tree as $T$ except that the leaf-labels are negated, and \item if $F = \vee_{i \in [s]} F_i$, then $\varphi(F)$ represents $\vee_{i \in [s]} \varphi(F_i)$. \end{enumerate} \end{definition}
+\item The mapping $\varphi$ assigns constants (variables) to the corresponding decision trees of depth $0$ (of depth $1$), \item axioms are assigned to $1$-trees, \item if $\varphi(F) = T$, then $\varphi(\lnot F)$ is the same decision tree as $T$ except that the leaf-labels are negated, and \item if $F = \bigvee_{i \in [s]} F_i$, then $\varphi(F)$ represents $\bigvee_{i \in [s]} \varphi(F_i)$. \end{enumerate} \end{definition}

 Eventually we will associate each line of a Frege proof with its own $t$-evaluation.
-In order to argue about the proof we need that these different $t$-evaluations are functionally equivalent as explained in the following.
+In order to argue about the proof we require that these different $t$-evaluations are functionally equivalent as explained in the following.
 Let us say that two formulas are \emph{isomorphic} if they only differ in the order of the binary $\vee$ connectives.

 \begin{definition}[functional equivalence of evaluations] Consider a $t$-evaluation $\varphi$ defined over a set of formulas $\Gamma$ and similarly let $\varphi'$ be a $t$-evaluation defined over the set of formulas $\Gamma'$.
-The two $t$-evaluations $\varphi$ and $\varphi'$ are \emph{functionally equivalent} if all isomorphic formulas $F \in \Gamma$ and $F' \in \Gamma'$ satisfy that the decision trees $\varphi(F)$ and $\varphi'(F')$ are functionally equivalent. \end{definition}
+The two $t$-evaluations $\varphi$ and $\varphi'$ are \emph{functionally equivalent} if all isomorphic formulas $F \in \Gamma$ and $F' \in \Gamma'$ satisfy that the decision trees $\varphi(F)$ and $\varphi'(F')$ are functionally equivalent.\end{definition}

 We say that a \emph{Frege proof has a $t$-evaluation} if each line $\nu$ in the proof has a $t$-evaluation $\varphi^\nu$ for all sub-formulas occurring on $\nu$ and for all lines $\nu, \nu'$ it holds that $\varphi^\nu$ and $\varphi^{\nu'}$ are functionally equivalent.